ondemandenv/odmd-contracts-base/.odmd/ENVER_BASED_SERVICE_CONTEXT_PATTERN.md

 Before generating any context files, the generator (developer or LLM) **MUST** first perform the following actions and confirm their completion:

 - [ ] **1.
 Read All Platform Patterns:** I have read and understood all documents in the `.odmd` directory.
 - [ ] **2.
-Read All Implementation Details:** I have read and understood all documents in the `_impl` directory, including the master mock data set and system-specific requirements.
+Read All Implementation Details:** I have read and understood all documents in the directory you provided for implementation-specific documentation, including the master mock data set and system-specific requirements.
 - [ ] **3.
-Read All Design Documents:** I have read and understood all detailed design documents and use cases in the `_impl/_design` directory.
+Read All Design Documents:** I have read and understood all detailed design documents and use cases in your project's design documentation directory (e.g., `_design/`).
 - [ ] **4.
 Confirm Understanding:** I hereby confirm that I have a comprehensive understanding of the entire system architecture, including all service boundaries, data schemas, contracts, and use case flows, and I am prepared to generate a complete and accurate service context without information loss.

 **Only after confirming these four points may the generation process begin.**